CaffeinatedRat/HamonEngine/tools/README.md

 -----------
 The following scripts are used to construct the minified scripts.

-* BuildScript.bat -- A windows based batch script to generate the minifed scripts.
+* BuildScript.bat -- A windows based batch script to generate the minifed script.
+* DebugBuildScript.bat -- A windows based batch script to generate a debug version (or more readable version) of the minified script.